San Diego Center

-The San Diego Center is nonresidential with 90 Corpsmembers who commute daily to the center.
+The San Diego Center enrolls 95 Corpsmembers who commute daily to the non-residential center.

 All San Diego Corpsmembers receive training in basic fire camp support and flood fighting to assist throughout the state.
 Along with fires and floods, local crews have responded to earthquakes, oil spills, biological emergencies and more.
 Out-of-state responses include Florida, Louisiana, Montana, Puerto Rico, Wyoming, Colorado, and Texas.

 401 W. 35th Street, Suite A